 In fact, Made for Love is an exception.
 That's because, although the series was commissioned (ordered) by HBO Max, the producing studio is Paramount Television Studios, owned by ViacomCBS.
 A sister division, ViacomCBS Global Distribution Group, handles international distribution rights outside of the regions where HBO Max operates directly.
 This meant that ViacomCBS could sell the Canadian rights to any other service it wanted – which ended up being Prime Video.

-Although Bell Media / Crave has deals for programming from other ViacomCBS divisions like Showtime, Comedy Central, and MTV, as well as streaming rights to a few library series like Frasier, it seems that rights for new Paramount Television programming is sold separately.
+Although Bell Media / Crave has deals for programming from other ViacomCBS divisions like Showtime, Comedy Central, MTV, most of the new Star Trek series, and streaming rights to a few library series like Frasier, it seems that rights for most new Paramount Television programming is sold separately.

 Prime Video Canada, meanwhile, also has a good relationship with ViacomCBS, having carried other recent programs distributed by Paramount or sister company CBS Studios, including The Great (originally commissioned by Hulu) and The Stand (produced for CBS All Access / Paramount+), not to mention recent Paramount movies like 2020's Sonic the Hedgehog movie, all of which are currently available at no extra charge for Prime subscribers.